 Texas A&M University-Kingsville is a public, state school in a small town setting in Kingsville, Texas.
-TAMUK was founded in 1925 and now enrolls around 6,932 students a year, including 5,674 undergrads.
-TAMUK provides housing for students.
-Most students live in off campus housing.
+TAMUK was founded in 1925 and the school enrolls around 6,405 students a year, which includes 5,085 undergrad students.
+TAMUK ensures housing for students.
+The majority of students live on campus, and first year-students are required to live in campus housing.

-There are many ways for students to get involved at TAMUK!
-Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of TAMUK's theater groups.
+Interested in music or performing?
+At TAMUK you can join a campus band, sing in a chorus, or perform with one of the school's theater groups.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 TAMUK students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Thinking of pledging?
 TAMUK has fraternities and sororities.